antistud/CoFoundSite/docs/about.md

-# About CoFound
+# Launching Local

+CoFound Grand Island is a startup collaborative focused on providing a space to foster shared working experience between founders who are actively working on high-scale potential projects.

-#### _"CoFound exists to develop a startup culture in Grand Island and the surrounding area.
-The primary vehicles we are using to accomplish this is developing a community of startups, entrepreneurs, and tech-minded types along with forming a mentor network of local businesses while providing a guided path to success."_
+CoFound exists to develop a startup culture in Grand Island and the surrounding area.
+This is accomplished through developing a community of startups, entrepreneurs, and tech-minded individuals operating within a strong mentor network of local businesses and organizations.

-#### Wait, stop please... way too much jargon.
-How about we break it down a little.

-# Finding the NOT obvious

-We spend an incredible amount of our effort paying attention to things that are not obvious.
-Our mindset is to not focus on the why not or how not, but how a solution can possibly win.
-This forces us to rely on things like our imagination and creativity to seek out a path that is not readily easy to accommodate or acquire.
-This approach demands that we develop tools that currently do not exist, primarily the **"startup culture"**.

 ### Startups = Growth